Batoch/ca-pa3/README.md

 Control transfer: 27 instructions (22.50%)
 ```

-If the value of the `t6` (or `x31`) register is nonzero, it means that your program didn't pass all the test cases.
+If the value of the `t6` (or `x31`) register is nonzero, it means that your program didn't pass some test cases.
 Each bit in the value of the `t6` represents the result of a test case (LSB is for test 0, and so on...).
 The bit will be set if your program didn't pass the corresponding test.
 For example, if the value of the `t6` is equal to 0x0000000d (0b1101 in binary), it means that your program didn't pass test 0, 2 and 3, while passing the others.